Nodefusion/NodefusionPortal.UserManual/README/Organizations/Permissions.md

 ## Permissions

-Users can see information regarding organization permissions and request permissions to access the organization for other users.
+Users can see information regarding organization permissions and manage permissions for other users in the organization.

 ## Permission List